The VoicePrivacy 2020 Challenge: Results and findings: Challenge design

 \subsection{Anonymization task and attack models}

-Privacy preservation is formulated as a game between \emph{users} who publish some data and \emph{attackers} who access this data or data derived from it and wish to infer information about the users \cite{tomashenko2020introducing, qian2018towards,srivastava2019evaluating}.
-To protect their privacy, the users publish data that contain as little personal information as possible while allowing one or more downstream goals to be achieved.
+Privacy preservation is formulated as a game between \emph{users} who share\footnote{This data may be shared with selected individuals, with a company providing a service, with a public cloud provider, with the general public (open data), etc..
+Attackers may include employees or subcontractors of these companies, hackers who get access to the cloud storage, or simply other individuals who browse the open data.} some data and \emph{attackers} who access this data or data derived from it and wish to infer information about the users \cite{qian2018towards,srivastava2019evaluating,tomashenko2020introducing}.
+To protect their privacy, the users share data that contain as little personal information as possible while allowing one or more downstream goals to be achieved.
 To infer personal information, the attackers may use additional prior knowledge.

-Focusing on speech data, a given privacy preservation scenario is specified by: (i)~the nature of the data: waveform, features, etc., (ii)~the information seen as personal: speaker identity, traits, spoken contents, etc., (iii)~the downstream goal(s): human communication, automated processing, model training, etc., (iv)~ the data accessed by the attackers: one or more utterances, derived data or model, etc., (v)~the attackers' prior knowledge: previously published data, privacy preservation method applied, etc. Different specifications lead to different privacy preservation methods from the users' point of view and different attacks from the attackers' point of view.
-An example of a privacy preservation scenario, for the case where speaker identity is considered as personal information that should be protected, is illustrated in Figure~\ref{fig:game}.
+Focusing on speech data, a given privacy preservation scenario is specified by: (i)~the nature of the data: waveform, features, etc., (ii)~the information seen as personal: speaker identity, traits, spoken contents, etc., (iii)~the downstream goal(s): human communication, automated processing, model training, etc., (iv)~ the data accessed by the attackers: one or more utterances, derived data or model, etc., (v)~the attackers' prior knowledge: previously shared data, privacy preservation method applied, etc. Different specifications lead to different privacy preservation methods from the users' point of view and different attacks from the attackers' point of view.

-Here, we consider that speakers want to hide their identity while allowing all other downstream goals to be achieved.
-Attackers want to identify the speakers from one or more utterances.
+Here, we consider the scenario illustrated in Figure~\ref{fig:game} where speakers want to hide their identity to the greatest possible extent while allowing the desired downstream goals to be achieved, while attackers want to identify the speakers from their utterances.